 We fell in love with Narooma and could have stayed there for weeks exploring all the waterways, nearby villages and national parks.
 The beaches, rivers, and abundant marine life were just a few of the reasons we enjoyed this area.
 Our highlights were a bike ride along the boardwalk, snorkeling in the bay and visiting the historic village of Tilba.
 Read on and see what Narooma has to offer, we’re sure you will love it too.

-The sheltered waters around the inlet are great spots for snorkellers.
+The sheltered waters around Wagonga Inlet are perfect for snorkellers.
 Good spots to try are around the boat ramps at Apex Park and the Mill Bay Boardwalk.
 The area around the town wharf and the adjacent Batemans Marine Park are also good spots to see lots of fish.

 Read More : Swim with Seals in Victoria